linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/05 Monetary Approach Balance Payments.md

 International Finance

-5.4 THE EFFECTS OF A DEVALUATION
+## 5.4 The Effects of a Devaluation

 Te monetary approach argues that a devaluation can only have an a$etc on the balance of payments by